 What Age Can Cats Get Pregnant?

 Some female cats reach sexual maturity from around 4 months of age.
-It’s not advisable to let your cat get pregnant so young, as she should be fully grown before breeding from her.
-Your vet can advise you as to whether your cat is the correct age and whether she’s in good health for breeding.
+It's not advisable to let your cat get pregnant so young, as she should be fully grown before breeding from her.
+Your vet can advise you on whether your cat is the right age and in good health for breeding.

 How Long Are Cats Pregnant?

-A cat is pregnant for around 63 - 68 days which is around 9 weeks, but it can range from 60 - 70 days.
-The period a cat is pregnant for is known as the “gestation period”.
-If your cat's pregnancy is longer than 10 weeks you should immediately contact your vet.
+A cat's gestation period is around 63 - 68 days or roughly 9 weeks, but it can range from 60 - 70 days.
+If your cat's pregnancy is longer than 10 weeks, contact your vet immediately.

-The number of kittens a cat will deliver varies pregnancy to pregnancy.
-You can expect anywhere between 1 - 9, but most litters will average 4 - 6.
+The number of kittens a cat will deliver varies from pregnancy to pregnancy.
+Expect anywhere from 1 to 9 new arrivals, but most litters average 4 to 6.

 What Are the Stages of Cat Pregnancy?